StationPlaylist.com

 This depends on the player software you are using and whether it supports this feature.
 Refer to the software documentation for details regarding website integration.

-Our automation/player software, StationPlaylist Studio, supports creating an HTML document and uploading it to a web server via FTP.
-This can be displayed on a web page inside an iFrame.
-You can see a small example of what is possible in our Popup player window used for our WMA Demo Stream.
-Previous tracks played and the next track can also be displayed.
+Our automation/player software, StationPlaylist Studio, supports creating an HTML, XML, or text file at every change of track, and either uploading it to a web server via FTP, or directly access Studio's built-in web server.
+This can be displayed or utilized on a web page.
+Previous and next tracks to play can also be displayed.

 You may need to hire a website developer to integrate now playing information into your website.